-- Are you planning on putting up a tent or a canopy?
+- Are you planning on putting up a canopy?

 DES offers event support services, such as equipment setup or custodial, for a charge.
 To manage our services effectively, we ask that you submit your request for our services at least five full working days prior to your activity.
 See our guidance on scheduling support services for more information.

 Step 5 - Pay and receive your permit

 We will issue your permit or deny your application within two full working days of receiving your completed application form.